sallasal/FullStackOpen/README.md

 # Full Stack Open

-This repository contains excercises for the course [Full Stack Open](https://fullstackopen.com/en/), University of Helsinki.
+This repository contains exercises for the course [Full Stack Open](https://fullstackopen.com/en/), University of Helsinki.